5 Strategies to Reduce Cholesterol

 - Best = hard boiled or poached

 - Don’t consume trans fats.
-These are essentially man-made and drive up LDL while lowering HDL (the opposite of what we’re trying to do).
+These are man-made and drive up LDL while lowering HDL.

 - There’s always a lot of talk about saturated fat but not all saturated fat is bad.
 Just like the eggs, fat is easily oxidized so preparation and sourcing is key!

-- Polyunsaturated fats help to lower total cholesterol numbers and LDL numbers.
+- Polyunsaturated fats help lower total cholesterol numbers and LDL numbers.
 Like other fats, preparation is key.
-High temperature cooking such as frying can oxidize these fats, rendering them useless.
+High temperature cooking such as frying can oxidize these fats making them unhealthy.
 Polyunsaturated fats are best eaten in their natural state or cooked at a low or moderate temperature.

-7. Meal frequency – Eating smaller, more frequent meals throughout the day help lower overall cholesterol levels as does consistent meal timing.
+Eating smaller, more frequent meals throughout the day helps lower overall cholesterol levels.
+Consistent meal timing does too.
 Various studies have shown that eating one large meal per day or erratic eating (i.e. inconsistent meal times) lowers HDL and increase LDL.
-This is the opposite of what we are trying to achieve.
-Although why this happens isn’t really known, it’s best to stick as close to a schedule as you can.
+This is the opposite of what we're trying to achieve.
+It's not known why this happens but it’s best to stick as close to a schedule as you can.
 You don’t have to eat dinner at the exact same time each day, but within a close range would be helpful.

-8. Soy Protein – There are entirely too many myths about soy out there.
+There are entirely too many myths about soy out there.
 Truth be told, I actually used to think soy was bad too.
 That was until I got a fancy degree and really started reading studies versus listening to web-based chatter.
 Not all soy is the same.
 Good soy would be organic soy from tofu, tempeh, soy beans (i.e. edamame), miso, and natto.
 Soy is packed with protein and nutrients.
-Individuals that replaced animal protein with soy found they reduced their total cholesterol as well as their LDL.
-And men, before you ask…soy will not cause you to grow moobs (aka man-boobs).
+Those that replaced animal protein with soy found their total cholesterol and LDLs reduced.
+Read more about soy here.

-9. Garlic – It’s a prebiotic, which means it’s going to ferment in the colon like soluble fiber which will help promote the growth of healthy bacteria and inhibit the production of cholesterol in the body.
+It’s a prebiotic, which means it’s going to ferment in the colon like soluble fiber.
+This promotes the growth of healthy bacteria and stops the production of cholesterol in the body.
 Fresh, raw garlic is the best form to consume.

-With all this, just know that a combination of all dietary strategies will have the greatest impact on lowering your total cholesterol and LDL levels while raising HDL levels.
+With all this, just know that a combination of all dietary strategies will have the greatest impact on getting your cholesterol levels in check.

 Stress is inevitable, especially in the world today.
-There’s little we can do about the stress that surrounds us…thoughts of money, employment, politics, family, and health.
+There’s little we can do about the stress that surrounds us.
+Such as thoughts of money, employment, politics, family, and health.
 What we can control is how we are dealing with this stress.

 In a nutshell, when you have a stressor, a response occurs inside your body that releases a series of hormones.
-The first gives you energy, the second gives you focus, and the last is cortisol which floods your body with stored glucose so your body can make more energy.
+The first gives you energy, the second gives you focus, and the last is cortisol Cortisol floods your body with stored glucose so your body can make more energy.
 This process is beneficial…if you’re in the midst of an arms deal or perhaps you’re trying to outrun a cheetah.
-Realistically, most of us don’t deal with those stressors.
-We deal with everyday stressors.
-However, the response our body has is no different.
+Realistically, most of us don’t have those stressors.
+We have everyday stressors.
+The response our body has is no different.

 One thing you can do to reduce your stress is meditation.
 I know you are all eye-rolling at this point.
 In reality, you probably already meditate without knowing it.
 Ever shut your eyes and took a deep breath in and then let it out?
 That’s meditation!
 It’s not all sitting on the floor cross-legged and saying ohm.

 Sleep deprivation also increases cortisol causing the same effects on your body as stress.
 So, what’s a good amount of sleep?
-Thank you for asking…it’s seven to nine hours with a median of eight hours.
-Some need closer to seven and some need closer to nine.
+Thank you for asking…it’s 7 to 9 hours with a median of 8 hours.
+Some need closer to 7 and some need closer to 9.
 You may be able to function on less, but can you really?
 Short-term…maybe.
 Long-term…you can’t.
 It will eventually catch up to you.